zerustech/string/README.md

 ### UTF32 ###

-This class reads ascii hexadecimal bytes from the subordinate input stream and converts them to binary bytes.
-Two hexadecimal bytes are converted to one binary byte.
+This class represents the UTF32 encoding scheme.

 ```php
 <?php